Carolla Digital: The Great Love Debate

-Based on the nationally touring series of live shows, it is hosted by Great Love Debate creator Brian Howie who is joined each week in-studio by Celebrity Guests and the rest of The Debate Team – actress/writer Jill Bartlett, Dating and Social Media Expert Kate Edwards, and the world's most dynamic voices on love, dating, and relationships!
-Listen in as we raise some questions, find some answers, and have a whole lot of fun as we attempt to answer the question "Why is Everyone Still Single?"
+Based on the nationally touring series of live shows, it is hosted by creator Brian Howie, actress/writer Jill Bartlett, Dating and Social Media Expert Kate Edwards, as well as commonly featuring several guest appearances.
+It focuses on discussing dating.

 Hammer & Nails

 Hammer and Nails is a twice-weekly collaboration with husband & wife team, Skip and Alison Bedell, who also co-host Spike TV's Catch A Contractor with Adam Carolla.
-The couple routinely discusses several topics including a behind-the-scenes look at CAC episodes, things that make them shout "What the F*ck?!", current events, answering viewer/listener questions, hysterical banter about what's happenin' in their lives, "Skip's Tips" and Alison's latest obsession.
-Shows will either be produced and in-studio with engineer Joe Cumia, or “On The Road (OTR)”: a raw, mostly unedited podcast with the Bedells while they are away from home, that'll make you feel like you're hanging out sitting right there with them.
+The couple routinely discusses several topics including a behind-the-scenes look at CAC episodes, current and surprising events, answering viewer/listener questions, and discussing about their personal experiences.
+Shows will either be produced and in-studio with engineer Joe Cumia, or "On The Road (OTR)": a raw, mostly unedited podcast with the Bedells while they are away from home, having a more personal tone.

 Reasonable Doubt

 Comedian Adam Carolla is joined by criminal defense attorney Mark Geragos for a conversation about current events, pop-culture and their own personal lives.
-Along with occasional guests the guys will also take listener phone calls and answer your questions.
+Along with occasional guests, the hosts will also take listener phone calls and answer your questions.